dbashford/mimosa-testem-require/README.md

 ### mimosa testscript

-The `testscript` command will drop a platform appropriate script in the root of your project that you can use to execute your testem tests directory.
-If you are writing tests or doing heavy test debugging, you will want to interact with testem without Mimosa getting in the way, or with Mimosa running in another process.  `testem-require` creates all the files, inlines your test output and lets you know when things are broken, but its not really the place to do heavy test coding/debugging.
+The `testscript` command will drop a platform appropriate script in the root of your project that you can use to execute your testem tests directly.
+If you are writing tests or doing heavy test debugging, you will want to interact with testem directly and the script lets you do that.
+You will want to run this in conjunction with mimosa running, so that you tests get compiled/copied to the correct location and the configuration gets updated.
+Another Mimosa user found that you can [run the script and Mimosa with one command](https://github.com/dbashford/mimosa-testem-require/issues/5#issuecomment-23616251), so you might want to try that out.
+You can also run quick `mimosa build`s if you don't want to run Mimosa in unison with the test script.

 The script will be named test.[bat/sh].
 The script takes a single option of ci.
 When ci is passed in, testem will run in ci mode.